XxYouDeaDPunKxX/A.D.A.M.-Adaptive-Depth-and-Mode/README.md

 - If a host behaves oddly, prefer ADAM PING or the Guest Card before debugging the content of the spec itself.
 - If prompt integrity matters, run the `Prompt Integrity Check (Operator)` in [`HOST_SETUP.md`](HOST_SETUP.md) before relying on sensitive prompts.
 - `AUDIT` footer caps are word-based: target 26 words, hard max 38 per A/R/V line.
-- Encoding note (P0 practical): Normal uses unicode tags (`â—†`, `â†’`).
+- Encoding note (P0 practical): Normal uses unicode tags (`◆`, `→`).
 If they look garbled in your viewer/terminal, do not copy from that view.
 Use [`A.D.A.M-UI-LITE-v4.md`](A.D.A.M-UI-LITE-v4.md) or copy from a UTF-8 editor.

 ---

 <details>
-<summary>ðŸ§¾ real-world field report - a.d.a.m. in a live creative workflow</summary>
+<summary>🧾 real-world field report - a.d.a.m. in a live creative workflow</summary>

-ðŸ“Œ context
+📌 context
 a multi-iteration creative session on a real artifact (not a demo).
 a.d.a.m. used as a protocol, not as a stylistic persona.

-ðŸ§  observed system-level signals
+🧠 observed system-level signals

 - coherence remained stable across long iteration chains
   (no direction loss, no output fragmentation, no interaction fatigue)